How Long Does An Employee Have to Report an Accident?

 The short answer is: as soon as possible.

+How long does an employee have to report an injury?
 While laws vary from state to state, ideally, you should provide your employer written notice of a workplace injury within 30 days.
 After 30 days you may be compromising your right to receive the worker’s comp benefits, including lost wages, that you deserve.

 Once you’ve notified your employer, he is required to complete an “Employer’s Report of Occupational Injury or Illness” form.
 Review the form, ensure it is accurate, and request a copy for your records.